bryancquach/advent-of-code/README.md

 * Uses [Typer](https://typer.tiangolo.com/) as the command-line interface (CLI) framework.
 Each daily challenge is developed as its own CLI micro-application that is integrated into a main CLI app
 * Core functionality of each daily challenge tested using a [pytest](https://docs.pytest.org/en/stable/) unit-testing framework
 * Python code formatted using [Black](https://github.com/psf/black) for [PEP 8](https://peps.python.org/pep-0008/) compliant style consistency
+* GitHub Copilot is used as a reviewer for merge requests into the main branch

 # Repository structure